ctphoenix/Python-Course-Material/chapter8.md

               not_typed_msg="Did you use `homophily` for `caste2`?")
 test_student_typed("religion2",
               pattern=False,
               not_typed_msg="Did you use `homophily` for `religion2`?")
+test_student_typed("chance_homophily",
+              pattern=False,
+              not_typed_msg="Did you use `chance_homophily` to compare observed homophily to chance?")
 success_msg("Great work!
+In each case, these are substantially higher than chance.
 This concludes the case study.
 You can return to the course through this link:  https://courses.edx.org/courses/course-v1:HarvardX+PH526x+3T2016")
 ```